 There is plenty of potential to grow our audience from the content we create and it is a solid long term strategy as we control the medium and will bring new visitors to the site.

-Once we have a rhythm for creating blog content then we will move into other more ambitious and potentially riskier areas.
+Once we have a rhythm for creating blog content then we will move into other more ambitious and potentially more costly areas.
 But for now, the blog will form a good foundation and allow us to repurpose content to other channels.

 We have created a roadmap guide for you to see where we are heading and what we are currently working on.